Colby Armstrong

-Colby Joseph Armstrong (born November 23, 1982) is a Canadian former professional ice hockey player who played in the National Hockey League (NHL) for the Pittsburgh Penguins, Atlanta Thrashers, Toronto Maple Leafs and Montreal Canadiens in a 9-year career. he serves as an NHL analyst for Sportsnet.
-Armstrong's younger brother Riley briefly played in the NHL with the San Jose Sharks.
+Colby Joseph Armstrong (born November 23, 1982) is a Canadian former professional ice hockey winger and current hockey broadcaster.
+He was selected in the first round, 21st overall, by the Pittsburgh Penguins in the 2001 NHL entry draft.
+Armstrong also previously played for the Atlanta Thrashers, Toronto Maple Leafs and Montreal Canadiens.
+He currently serves as an analyst for NHL on Sportsnet along with being an analyst for the Pittsburgh Penguins on SportsNet Pittsburgh.

 Early life

 Armstrong was born in Lloydminster, Saskatchewan, but grew up in Saskatoon.
 His father worked for the City of Saskatoon and his mother operates a skating school in Saskatoon.
 He has an older sister, Tiffany, and a younger brother, Riley.
 He attended St. Joseph High School in Saskatoon.

 Hockey career

 Junior hockey

 Armstrong played his minor hockey with the Saskatoon Redwings and Saskatoon Blazers.
 He later played major junior hockey with the Red Deer Rebels of the Western Hockey League (WHL) beginning in 1999.
 In his second year with the Rebels, the team won the 2000–01 WHL championship.
 This allowed the Rebels to play for the Memorial Cup as the best junior hockey team in Canada.
 The tournament was held in Regina, Saskatchewan.
 The Rebels won the cup in overtime in the final with Armstrong as their captain.
 He played one more year with Rebels and finished his major junior career with 185 points in 205 games.